-Definition Attention Model.
-Description.
+Definition Attention Model?
+Meaning.

 The Attention Model is is a mass communication theory focused on winning the attention of potential customers.